 • No. students achieved the bilingual diploma: 12

 One student, Eloise Fan, achieved the maximum score of 45.
-Eloise, who will study Environment, Resources and Sustainability and Theatre and Performance at the University of Waterloo in Canada next year, said:
+Eloise, who went on to study Environment, Resources, and Sustainability and Theatre and Performance at the University of Waterloo in Canada, said:

 “I believe it was the constant reminders to ‘put things in perspective’ from my teachers, peers and parents that got me through my final years of high school.
 I will be forever grateful to CDNIS for allowing me to fully explore so many of my varied interests, from sustainability and theatre, to swimming, service work, yoga and beyond.”